Last updated on

 WHY ARE PEOPLE LIKE THIS?

-Small talk is the way two humans just have to make SOME noise with their mouths while a thousand things goes on under the surface:
+Small talk is two humans just making noise with their mouths while a thousand things goes on under the surface:

 - We check if they seem friendly or hostile